Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 What does an AI agent development company actually build?

-AI agent development companies build software systems where an LLM autonomously plans and executes multi-step tasks using tools, APIs, memory stores, and retrieval pipelines.
-Deliverables include tool-use agents, RAG pipelines, workflow agents, multi-agent orchestration systems, and human-in-the-loop applications.
-The engineering work is primarily backend: LLM integration, async architecture, retrieval infrastructure, evaluation harnesses, and production deployment.
-It is not AI research or model training.
+AI agent development companies build software where an LLM autonomously plans and executes multi-step tasks using tools, APIs, memory stores, and retrieval pipelines.
+Deliverables include tool-use agents, RAG pipelines, workflow agents, multi-agent orchestration, and human-in-the-loop applications.
+The work is primarily backend engineering: LLM integration, async architecture, retrieval infrastructure, evaluation harnesses, and production deployment.
+Uvik Software delivers this layer in Python with FastAPI, rather than model training or AI research.

 How is AI agent development different from general AI development?

 General AI development covers model training, fine-tuning, data science, and MLOps.
-AI agent development focuses on building systems where LLMs act autonomously across multi-step workflows—calling tools, managing state, querying retrieval systems, and handling failures without constant human input.
-The primary engineering challenges are backend architecture and orchestration, not model training or data science pipelines.
-Different skill sets are required.
+AI agent development focuses on systems where LLMs act autonomously across multi-step workflows: calling tools, managing state, querying retrieval systems, and handling failures without constant human input.
+The primary engineering challenges are backend architecture and orchestration, not model training.
+Uvik Software is positioned for the agent-engineering side; foundation-model training and AI strategy-only work fall outside its scope.

 What is the difference between a chatbot and an AI agent?

-A chatbot responds to inputs within a single conversational turn using scripted logic or a direct LLM call.
-An agent plans and executes sequences of actions—calling APIs, querying knowledge bases, running code, delegating to sub-agents, managing state across multiple steps—to complete a goal autonomously.
-If the system requires only a text response to a prompt, it is a chatbot.
-If it requires autonomous multi-step task execution, it is an agent.
+A chatbot responds within a single conversational turn using scripted logic or a direct LLM call.
+An agent plans and executes sequences of actions — calling APIs, querying knowledge bases, running code, delegating to sub-agents, and managing state across many steps — to complete a goal autonomously.
+If the system needs only a text reply, it is a chatbot; if it needs autonomous multi-step execution, it is an agent that requires the backend depth Uvik Software focuses on.

 What should buyers look for in an AI agent or RAG development partner?